padreygeneve/ExpertDrGeo/README.md

+new update 1.10.2025
+more with Erudit Expert

 new update 26 07 202

 This expert system is an extension of DrGeo.
 It contains rules to make deductions from DrGeo figures.
 It is used with the DrGeo script editor, adding a submenu "Expert" to the figure menu for a user-friendly experience, but can also be used with script commands.
-Different sets of rules allow it to be used for applications other than geometry; one set of rules allows it to handle problems on resistance circuits in electricity and to handle circuits drawn with DrGeo.
+Different sets of rules allow it to be used for applications other than geometry; one set of rules allows it to handle problems on resistance circuits in e

+lectricity and to handle circuits drawn with DrGeo.

 It is possible to pas process any subject by creating your own rules.
 In the context of a computer science course, it helps illustrate the logical pathway of AI, as opposed to the neuro-mimetic approach.
 It can also be considered a simplification of Prolog, in the same way that Logo is a simplification of LISP.